drc-cs/SUMMER25-CS326/lectures/L9/slides.md

 [[slides]](https://drc-cs.github.io/SUMMER25-CS326/lectures/L4/#/)

-- Explain the ID3 algorithm and how it works (understand entropy & information gain).
+- Know the ID3 algorithm and how it works (understand entropy & information gain).

 - Be able to identify a decision tree model as overfitting or underfitting.